Why and whence the Hilbert space in quantum theory?: Whence the scalar product?

 Quantum theory is a numerical one, which is why upon establishing the properties of $\scr A$"=bases, it is necessary to address the arbitrary vectors in order to build the formal calculus on~$\bbH$.
-We still do not have it per~se and what it should consist of is undefined for the time being.
+We still do not have it per~se and what it should consist of is undefined at the moment.

-Because the spectral labels of $\ket\alpha$"=vectors (spectra) and linear operators are absent in theory and in discourse at the moment (they are not required and have not yet come into being), we have deal merely with $\frak a$"=numbers in expansions \eqref{=}.
+Because the spectral labels of $\ket\alpha$"=vectors (spectra) and linear operators are absent in discourse at the moment (they are not required and have not yet come into being), we have deal merely with $\frak a$"=numbers in expansions \eqref{=}.
 Being the carriers of $\fr$"=statistics \eqref{BR}, these numbers will represent the subject matter of the $\bbH$"=calculus, and it must be independent""---put this in a definition of the word $\bbH$"=calculus""---of the coordinate spaces"=representations~$\bbH_{\sss\scr A}$.

 The aforesaid means that the space of quantum states $\bbH$ is supplemented with the task of deducing an invariant formula